UniqueNetwork/mass-nfts-doc/README.md

 🔗 You can find your collection and tokens here: https://uniquescan.io/opal/collections/1877
 ```

-Your collection has been successfully created!
+Your collection and tokens has been successfully created!
+Now you can connect your wallet to [Unique Market](https://unqnft.io/) and list your NFTs for sale.